-Request No. Applicant Location District Request Summary Existing Conditions Selection Criteria Recommendation Rationale SS114 WM Fares Architects on behalf of the property owner 390 Bedford Highway (PID 40619785) 10 7 storey residential building Site is developed with an existing single detached residential building.
+Request No. Applicant Location District Request Summary Existing Conditions Selection Criteria Recommendation SS114 WM Fares Architects on behalf of the property owner 390 Bedford Highway (PID 40619785) 10 7 storey residential building Site is developed with an existing single detached residential building.
 The area is a mix of low density residential and commercial uses.
 Halifax MPS: MDR Designation Halifax LUB: R-2 Zone The site is less than 2 hectares in size.
 The proposed development does not require the demolition of an existing multi-unit dwelling.
 The site is located within the 800m walkshed for the Purple Line proposed by the Rapid Transit Strategy.
-HA Zone Max Height: 4 storeys The site is recommended for inclusion in the SHA Plan and By-law because the size and location of the property between low density residential and commercial uses allow it to accommodate some additional density without significantly impacting the visual character of the area.
-The property is in an area that is serviced and meets the criteria of the UCPDH.
-A maximum height of 4 storeys is recommended based on the site's context, abutting low density residential uses, and to maintain consistency with sites in the area approved through the original UCPDH/HAF package.
-Additionally, the site is located on the Bedford Highway within 125 metres of a major intersection (Kearney Lake Road).
-This is a key area of the Bedford Highway where the character of the roadway itself and the built form in the area transitions.
-As such, it requires further consideration through the Suburban Planning process before significant amounts of density are enabled.
-The Bedford Highway Functional Plan indicated that the characteristics of the Bedford Highway change significantly throughout its length but there are consistent physical constraints related to implementing transit priority measures on the Bedford Highway.
-The Plan cautioned against significant density increases along the corridor.
-There are three sites being recommended for inclusion in the SHA Plan in this area, and five sites were previously approved during the first package of HAF amendments.
-As a result, staff are concerned about permitting significantly greater density at this time and setting a precedent for this area prior to the Suburban Planning process, the results of the Bedford Highway Functional Plan and plans for the potential future ferry service.
+HA Zone Max Height: 4 storeys The site is reco By-law because between low de it to accommod significantly im property is in an of the UCPDH.
+A maximum he the site's conte to maintain con through the orig site is located of major intersect the Bedford Hig itself and the b requires furthe Planning proce enabled.
+The B the characteris significantly the physical constr measures on th against signific There are three SHA Plan in this during the first staff are conce density at this to to the Suburba Highway Funct ferry service.